-CX Mentoring programs will focus on deepening these relevant connections while furthering potential for both the mentors and the mentees.
+Focus on deepening the relevant connections you’re making through CX, while furthering potential for both mentors and mentees.

-Our mentoring committee will assign participants to small mentoring circles (8 to 10 participants), seeking to create diverse groups for robust discussion and viewpoints.
-The circles let the participants share ideas and encourage each other to stretch themselves personally and professionally, while working together to build a professional network of peers.
+Our mentoring committee assigns participants to small mentoring circles of 8 to 10 people, creating diverse groups for robust discussion and viewpoints.
+The circles then let participants share ideas and encourage each other to stretch themselves personally and professionally, while working together to build a professional network of peers.

-Each circle will be facilitated by an executive leader whose role is to lead the initial meeting discussion and facilitate conversations to allow the circle members stretch and challenge their thinking and professional development.
-Members will be assigned to the circles using answers to a questionnaire, which will be used to obtain information on common development areas, goals, and meeting location and time preferences.
-Members will be placed into circles with consideration for diverse industry participation (i.e., attempt to not have multiple bankers or lawyers in one circle).
+Each circle is facilitated by an executive leader whose role is to lead the initial meeting discussion and facilitate conversations to allow circle members to stretch and challenge their thinking and professional development.

 At the midpoint during the program, each circle should provide a list of topics and conversations that inspired their circle to the committee members to share with other circles.
 The mentors and circle members will also be asked to participate in a short survey at the end of the six months.